Introduction by the Chair

 ‘Providing a foundation for life’

-Seckford Education Trust (the ‘Trust’) was set up to help local communities to establish and run a number of academies and free schools in Suffolk and East Anglia.
+Seckford Education Trust (‘SET’) was set up in 2012 to help local communities to establish and run a number of academies in Suffolk and East Anglia.
 The Trust was established by the Seckford Foundation which is a long established charity dedicated to the education and welfare of young people and older people in Suffolk.

-In response to local community requests, the Trust opened Beccles Free School and Saxmundham Free School in 2012 and Ixworth Free School in 2014.
+In response to local community requests, SET opened three secondary schools: SET Beccles School, SET Ixworth School and SET Saxmundham School.
 All three schools are thriving and the number of students choosing to attend has increased steadily since opening.
-In July 2019 we welcome two further schools in Felixstowe to the Trust; Maidstone Infants and Causton Juniors.
+In July 2019 SET welcomed two primary schools to the trust: SET Maidstone Infant School and SET Causton Junior School, both situated in Felixstowe.

-Our schools are publicly-funded state schools which are open to local students irrespective of ability or need.
-Our schools are designed to provide an excellent, academically-focussed education to students in Years 7-11.
-The Trust has high academic, personal and social aspirations for all our students and we aim to deliver above national average progress and achievement for every student relative to their starting points and abilities.
+SET schools are publicly-funded state schools which are open to local students irrespective of ability or need.
+We have high academic, personal and social aspirations for all our students and we aim to deliver above national average progress and achievement for every student relative to their starting points and abilities.

-Our Schools provide a safe, healthy and stimulating environment in which every one of our students can learn and develop and where parents, carers and the wider community are encouraged to be involved.
-Our strong emphasis on inclusion and pastoral care is designed to ensure that each student is treated as an individual so that every student can discover his or her latent talents as well as realise their academic potential.
+Our Schools provide a safe, healthy and stimulating environment in which each and every one of our students can learn and develop and where parents, carers and the wider community are encouraged to be involved.
+Our strong emphasis on inclusion and pastoral care is designed to ensure that each and every student is treated as an individual so that they can discover their latent talents as well as realise their academic potential.

-Looking forward, the Trust intends to build on the successful development of academies and schools and fully expects that it will work with other like-minded, local communities in Suffolk and East Anglia looking to open, reopen, develop or improve their local schools.
-This could either be as further schools or as academies and could be at the primary or secondary educational levels.
-If you feel that the Trust could help your local community to achieve what is needed for the better education of future generations, then we would be delighted to hear from you.
+Looking forward, SET intends to build on the successful development of our academies and fully expects that it will work with other like-minded, local communities in Suffolk and East Anglia looking to develop or improve their local secondary or primary schools.
+If you feel that SET could help your local community to achieve what is needed for the better education of future generations, then we would be delighted to hear from you.

 Chair of the Trust Board